 “I took advanced classes like multivariable calculus, linear algebra and differential equations since I had exhausted the math classes my high school had to offer,” he said.
 “Taking those classes at night allowed me to continue to be challenged in math without causing severe disruptions in my regular high school schedule.”

-Instead of pursuing a degree or certificate at COD, Gauthier had the math knowledge and proficiency to attend Vanderbilt University, where he was an advanced student majoring in math and economics with a minor in Spanish, earning his bachelor's degree in 2013.
-He transferred his Differential Equations class credits from COD to Vanderbilt, and his goal is to become a math professor.
+Instead of pursuing a degree or certificate at COD, Gauthier had the math knowledge and proficiency to attend Vanderbilt University, where he was an advanced student majoring in math and economics with a minor in Spanish, earning his bachelor’s degree.
+He transferred his Differential Equations class credits from COD to Vanderbilt.

 “I am very grateful for the opportunity to take advanced classes with such great professors as Bob Cappetta and James Africh,” he said.
 “COD gave me the opportunity to challenge myself and learn more while still a full-time high school student.
 This enabled me to ‘hit the ground running’ in my full-time studies at Vanderbilt without having to forgo the high school experience which aided in my personal development.”